fxn/z85/README.md

 ### How does padding work?

 The method `encode_with_padding` appends as many `\0`s as needed to the input, and stores a trailing digit from 0 to 3 indicating how many extra `NUL`s there are.
+For example, given ".":

+1. Since "." has 1 byte, the method appends three `NUL`s: ".\0\0\0".
+2. Encodes that one, which yields "e=U>K".
+3. Appends the counter and returns "e=U>K3".

-On the other side, `decode_with_padding` removes the counter, and chops the `\0`s accordingly.
+Given a padded string, `decode_with_padding` removes the counter from the end, decodes, and chops the `\0`s from the result.
+In the example above:

+1. Given "e=U>K3", the method chops the counter, obtaining "e=U>K".
+2. Decodes that string, which yields ".\0\0\0".
+3. Chops three `\0`s and returns ".".

 Padding support was inspired by https://github.com/artemkin/z85.

 ### Interoperability warning

 Since padding does not belong to the Z85 specification, if you encode with padding using `z85`, and decode using another library, the decoding end will probably need to implement what `decode_with_padding` does.
-Should be straightforward:

-1. Read the counter from the end of the string
-2. Remove the counter
-3. Delete as many bytes as the counter says from the end of the string
+Should be straightforward, just emulate what is described in the previous section.

 ## Implementation details